daniel-m-campos/deep_rl_navigation/docs/TennisReport.md

 ## Learning Algorithm

 The learning algorithm used was Multi-Agent Deep Deterministic Policy Gradient (MADDPG).
-The algorithm uses are shared replay buffer and critic networks between actors.
+The algorithm uses are shared replay buffer and critic networks between agents.
 An individual DDPG actor network is used per agent.

 ### Hyper-parameters